-Except as otherwise provided by the uniform Evidence Acts, every person is competent to give evidence, and persons who are competent are compellable to give evidence (section 12).
+Except as otherwise provided by the uniform Evidence Acts, every person is competent to give evidence, and competent persons compellable to give evidence (section 12).
 There are certain limited exceptions to compellability in proceedings within the uniform Evidence Acts.
-These include, for example, the Sovereign, the Governor General, the governor of a state, the administrator of a territory, a foreign sovereign or head of state of a foreign country and, in limited circumstances, a member of a house of Parliament (section 15).
+These include, for example, the Sovereign, the Governor-General, the governor of a state, the administrator of a territory, a foreign sovereign or head of state of a foreign country and, in limited circumstances, a member of a house of parliament (section 15).